iltommi/qdb-documentation/source/concepts/cluster_organization.rst

 In most clusters, the time required to stabilize is extremely short and does not result in any modification of order of nodes in the ring.
 However, if one or several nodes fail or if new nodes join the cluster, stabilization will migrate data and change the neighbors (see :ref:`data-migration`).
 Thus the stabilization duration depends on the amount of data to migrate, if any.

-The interval length between each stabilization can be anywhere between 1 (one) second and 2 (two) minutes.
+The interval length between each stabilization can be anywhere between 1 second and 2 minutes.

 When the node evaluates its neighbors in the cluster are stable, it will increase the duration between each stabilization check.
 On the contrary, when its neighbors are deemed *unstable*, the duration between stabilization checks will be reduced.